 A lot of people liked Francis’ ideas.
 He became very famous.
 Thousands of men joined up to be Franciscan monks.
 By 1210, only a year later, even the Pope in Rome said that Francis’ monks could be an official part of the Catholic Church.
 He and his followers were tonsured.

 Then Francis set out to bring his ideas to the Islamic world.
 In 1219, when Francis was 37 years old, he sailed to Egypt with the Fifth Crusade.
 During a cease-fire, Francis tried to convince the Ayyubid commander Malik al-Kamil to abandon Islam and become a Christian.
 But al-Kamil wasn’t interested, and the Fifth Crusade lost its battles and returned to Italy.

 Francis, now middle-aged, spent most of his time organizing the growing numbers of Franciscan monks and nuns.
 By this time there were Franciscan monks and Poor Clares in Israel, France, Germany, Hungary, and Spain.
 Francis wrote down a lot of his thoughts, often writing in Italian instead of Latin, because he was writing for ordinary people and not for rich people.
-In 1223, when Francis was about forty years old, he showed a Nativity scene for Christmas in a cave near Assisi, which started a fad for Nativity scenes all over Italy and southern Europe.
-But people didn’t live as long in those days as they do now – three years later, Francis died of an eye disease.
-He was 44 years old.
+He was one of the first people who wrote in Italian.

 Learn by doing: check out a Nativity scene at Christmastime

 More about Christmas in medieval Europe